tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### How do I look up words when I read manga?

-Using Tesseract.
+Using Tesseract and Yomichan.
 The
 [Mining from manga](mining-from-manga.html)
 article explains how to automate it.
-If Tesseract can't OCR a certain word, open Google Translate, enable handwriting and draw the word.
+If Tesseract fails to OCR a certain word, open Google Translate, enable handwriting and draw the word.

 ### Is SuperMemo better than Anki?